Warhammer Online

 After Warhammer shipped in 2007 and failed to meet expectations, Mythic went through a period of years when it would start projects but not finish them.
 The studio took several years to reestablish it’s identity as a mobile developer (after I had left), and was sadly shut down just as it was finding its feet.
 During those intermediate years I worked on many projects – Warhammer, Ultima, and pitches for new IP.

-At one point I got hands on with the first iPhone, prototyped and pitched a location-based game (years before Pokemon Go would prove the potential).
+At one point I got my hands on the first iPhone, prototyped and pitched a location-based game (years before Pokemon Go would prove the potential).
 I made some assets for Dragon Age 2 during our time as a Bioware studio.
 I also had a chance to develop and pitch some original IP.
 While none of these opportunities really lead anywhere, the experience taught me a lot about pre-production and how to do it right, because I also saw how it could be wasted.

 Mythic grew from a small indie developer working on Dark Age of Camelot to a large EA Studio, and then experienced a crisis-of-culture.
 My 8 years there were a fantastic education in game development, the design process, and the business.